 Relative Insight’s comparative text analysis software surfaces differences and similarities in topics, phrases, words, emotion and grammar.
-To understand grammar, Relative Insight analyses the context and word endings in order to classify each word into pre-defined categories.
+To understand grammar, Relative Insight analyzes the context and word endings in order to classify each word into pre-defined categories.

 While topical, phrase and word analysis helps you understand what is being said, putting in the effort to understand emotions and grammar can provide additional insight into how people are saying it.
 This can reveal crucial details about how people think and feel about a particular topic or brand.